-Israel strikes Lebanon and Gaza after rocket fire in major escalation
+Israel strikes Lebanon and Palestine’s Gaza after rocket fire in major escalation

 Israeli prime minister Benjamin Netanyahu had vowed Hamas would “pay the price for any act of aggression”.

-Loud blasts rocked several areas of the Gaza strip overnight into Friday morning, as Israel said its jets hit targets including tunnels and weapons manufacturing sites belonging to Hamas, which controls the blockaded southern coastal strip.
+Loud blasts rocked several areas of the Gaza strip overnight into Friday morning, as Israel said its jets hit targets including two tunnels and two weapons manufacturing sites belonging to Hamas, which controls the blockaded southern coastal strip.

-The Israeli military said it had also struck Hamas targets in southern Lebanon, where residents around the area of the Rashidiyeh refugee camp near the southern city of Tyre reportedly heard three loud blasts.
+The Israeli military said it had also struck “terrorist infrastructures” belonging to the Hamas targets in southern Lebanon, where residents around the area of the Rashidiyeh refugee camp near the southern city of Tyre reportedly heard three loud blasts.

+Israel said it responded with strikes to the “security violations of Hamas during the last few days”.

+“The IDF (Israel Defence Forces) will not allow the Hamas terrorist organisation to operate from within Lebanon and hold the state of Lebanon responsible for every directed fire emanating from its territory,” the military tweeted.

-"We strongly condemn the blatant Zionist aggression against Lebanon in the vicinity of Tyre at dawn today," Hamas said.
+Hamas in a statement said it strongly condemned “the blatant Zionist aggression against Lebanon in the vicinity of Tyre at dawn today”.

+The Islamist group had earlier said that Israel was “responsible for this aggression and its consequences” and called for all Palestinian groups to unite against “the occupation”.

 Lebanese security sources told Reuters that the strike hit a small structure on farmland near the area from which the rockets had been launched earlier.
 The strike appeared to have left a large crater in farmland in the south, a witness said.